 While doing this, make separate lists of the components that you think you will need.
 At the earliest opportunity, start sourcing these, so that they will be available to you when you need them, rather than having to wait.
 The internet is a good place to search, but don’t ignore autojumbles, and fellow owners of similar vehicles, talking of which…

 …If you have not already done so, find out whether there is a club (or clubs) catering for your project vehicle.
 If so, join it!
 This will put you in touch with fellow enthusiasts who have gone through similar struggles with their vehicles, many of whom will be only too happy to provide information, advice, moral support and sometimes even practical assistance.

 - READ ALL ABOUT IT

-If possible, obtain as many relevant handbooks, workshop manuals and books relating to your vehicle model, including technical publications and parts lists, etc, many of which contain invaluable photographs, diagrams, etc.
+If available, obtain as many relevant handbooks, workshop manuals and books as possible relating to your vehicle model, including technical publications and parts lists, etc, many of which contain invaluable photographs, diagrams, etc.

 - PHOTOGRAPH OR VIDEO IT!

 Ideally, take a few close-up photographs (or a few minutes of video footage) of any component assemblies that you are intending to remove/dismantle from your car/van/pick-up/whatever.
 This action will provide invaluable references when re-assembly time comes.
 If you don’t possess a camera or mobile phone, make a hand-written drawing/diagram, and label it so that you will know what was fitted where, when the time comes.